 Where pre-fill information has been sent to the ATO as it relates to your Stockspot portfolio, it will need to be replaced with the details provided in your Annual Investor Statement.
 Speak to your accountant or tax adviser if you are unsure about what to do.

 The ATO myTax portal shows capital gains, but I didn’t sell anything.
 What does this mean?

 A distribution from an ETF represents your share of the income earned by a fund and can include some capital gains from investments that have been sold within the fund.
 Capital gains can also be incurred from Stockspot rebalancing your portfolio during the year.

 Gross interest includes any interest you have earned from your Stockspot cash account during the financial year.
 As the ATO myTax portal may not contain item 10-L, gross interest can be used outside of the Managed Fund Distribution section in the Interest section of the ATO portal.
 Please get advice from your tax adviser or accountant if you are unsure of what to do.

 Inviting your accountant to view your Stockspot Portfolio

 Did you know you can invite your accountant to view your Stockspot portfolio?

-We hope this guide has helped you with preparing your tax return, but if you have any questions, we’d love to hear from you.
+We hope this guide helps you with preparing your tax return.
+If you have any questions, we’d love to hear from you.